The facts about avian influenza

 Although the risk that AI viruses pose to the wider community is low, the potential threat to humans is one of the main reasons we control AI virus infections in poultry.

 Wild birds are considered the natural host for AI.
 Certain water birds act as reservoirs of influenza viruses by carrying the virus in their intestines.
 Infected birds shed the virus in saliva, nasal secretions and faeces.
-Avian influenza viruses spread among susceptible birds through contact with contaminated nasal, respiratory, and faecal material from infected birds.
+Avian influenza viruses can be introduced from wild birds to domestic birds through contact with contaminated nasal, respiratory, and faecal material.

 What species are affected?